Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 Category3D Printing (Industrial AM)CNC Machining

-Tolerances+/-0.1-0.3 mm typical in polymers, +/-0.05-0.2 mm in metal AM prior to finishing.+/-0.025-0.125 mm standard; tighter bands achievable on critical features.
+Tolerance Range±0.1-0.3 mm in polymers, often tighter with secondary operations.±0.025-0.125 mm standard; tighter bands achievable on critical features.

 Material and Performance Considerations